Bassetts Island

-The island is inhabited year round with one house on the western portion and five houses on the northeastly portion.
-There are no roads on the island, but with the exception of the southernly portion, there is a minor path that runs throughout the island.
-The island can only be accessed via boat and has no utility services to the island.
+The island is inhabited year round with one house on the western portion and five houses on the northeastern portion.
+There are no roads on the island, with the exception of a minor path that runs through the northern and western parts of the island.
+The island can only be accessed via boat, and there are no utility services.

-There are two channels, one on the North Side and one on the South side.
-The North channel provides access to Pocassett Harbor and the Barlow's Landing Boat Ramp.
-The South channel provides access to Red Brook Harbor, Kingman Yacht Club, Parker's Boat Yard, Hen Cove and the Hen Cove boat ramp, Hospital Cove and the Red Brook Herring Run.
-The South Channel be shallow and tight due to a large sand bar that extends from the Southern tip of the island.
+There are two channels, one to the north and one to the south side.
+The north channel provides access to Pocassett Harbor and the Barlow's Landing boat ramp.
+The south channel provides access to Red Brook Harbor, Kingman Yacht Club, Parker's Boat Yard, Hen Cove and the Hen Cove boat ramp, Hospital Cove and the Red Brook Herring Run.
+The south channel is shallow and tight on account of to a large sand bar that extends from the southern tip of the island.

-The Western side of the Southern tip provides great boat accessible swimming and a sandy beach.
-In contrast, the Eastern side of the Southern tip has rocky beach.
-Anchorage can be found on the North, East and West sides of the island, but the Westerly anchorage isn't as protected as the other two.
-During the summer months, the Easterly side of the island is a favorite among locals.
+The western side of the southern tip provides great boat-accessible swimming and a sandy beach.
+In contrast, the eastern side of the southern tip has a rocky beach.
+Anchorage can be found on the north, east and west sides of the island, but the westerly anchorage is not as protected as the other two.
+During the summer months, the easterly side of the island is a favorite among locals.

-The island's history dates back to the mid 1600s when it was owned by William Numuck, a Wampanoag, whom also owned most of Pocasset and Cataumet stretching from the Pocasset River to the Falmouth Town line and also included Numuck's Island (Auntchishogquechike Island).
+The island's history dates back to the mid 1600s, when it was owned by William Numuck, a Wampanoag who also owned most of Pocasset and Cataumet, stretching from the Pocasset River to the Falmouth town line and also including Numuck's Island (Auntchishogquechike Island).